More Space, Fresh Air & Natural Sunlight

 More Space For Our Chickens

-Freedom Farmed chickens are grown in large, cage free barns where they can move about freely with natural sunlight, fresh air and perches.
-They have more space with less chickens in each barn compared to normal conventionally farmed chickens.
+Freedom Farmed meat chickens are grown in large barns where they can move about freely with natural sunlight, fresh air and perches.
+They have more space with less meat chickens in each barn compared to normal conventionally farmed meat chickens.

-Depending on the type of the Freedom Farming barn, Freedom Farmed chickens have around 15 to 30% more space than what's required by the government Code of Practice for the Welfare of Animals.
-The amount of space provided in our barns also adheres to the higher welfare guidelines set by the RSPCA Approved Farming Scheme.
+Depending on the type of the Freedom Farming barn, Freedom Farmed chickens have around 15 to 30% more space than what’s required by the current legislation.
+The amount of space provided in our barns also adheres to the higher welfare requirements set by the RSPCA Approved Farming Scheme.

 Welfare research carried out by Freedom Farms shows that the space provided for our chickens, allows free movement throughout the barn.
 In fact, the chickens’ movement is extensive, with many of the chickens roaming significant distances.